Dolores Huerta: Later union activity

 Huerta came into conflict with several UFW staff members during this period, including lawyer Jerry Cohen and organizers Padilla, Berta Batres, Chris Hatmire, Juan Gutierrez, Marshall Ganz, and brothers Chava and Mario Bustamente.
 Historian Matthew Garcia notes that she often had conflicts with younger staff members.
 He also describes an incident where Huerta criticized organizer Lorraine Agtang during a "Game" session, later "intimidat[ing] her" by "staking out her house at night for hours on end".
 According to one observer quoted by Garcia, Huerta regularly claimed that "infiltrators with revolutionary, radical ideology [were] urging armed struggle" to try to overthrow union leaders.
 Elements of Garcia's account have been criticized by researcher Stacey K. Sowards, who argues that he takes some of Huerta's statements "out of historical context".

 While Huerta's relationship with Cesar was often strained during this time, with investigative journalist Miriam Pawel describing her as his "whipping girl", Sowards notes that they still maintained a "very close and supportive relationship".
+In 2026, however, Huerta said that Chavez emotionally abused and humiliated her, including yelling insults at her during a union board meeting and calling her a "stupid bitch".
+She said she managed to carry on by mentally suppressing those memories, though she felt the abuse to be "very painful" at the time.

 In the 1980s, Huerta founded Radio Campesina (KUFW), a UFW radio station.
 She also raised money and gave public speeches supporting the union and testified before Congress about farmworkers' benefits, wages, and health issues.
 In September 1988, she was beaten by a police officer at a protest against George H. W. Bush's candidacy for president at the St. Francis Hotel in Union Square, San Francisco.
 She suffered two fractured ribs and a ruptured spleen, which doctors had to surgically remove.
 She received an $825,000 settlement from the San Francisco Police Commission as a result of the beating.
 The assault also led the San Francisco Police Department to change its policies for crowd control and officer discipline.

-After the beating, Huerta took a leave of absence from the UFW.
-She returned to union work after Cesar's death in 1993, supporting strawberry workers, speaking at colleges, attending union meetings, and testifying before Congress.
+Following the beating, Huerta took a leave of absence from the UFW.
+She returned to union work after Cesar's death in 1993.
+During their final meeting, a few days before his death, Cesar admitted that he had treated Huerta and another female board member differently from their male colleagues.
+Huerta viewed this as a form of apology.
+She responded by saying that his behavior was "called machismo—it's called male chauvinism".
+After returning to work, Huerta supported strawberry workers, spoke at colleges, attended union meetings, and testified before Congress.
 She stepped down from her position as UFW vice president in 1999 to work on other social causes.